 About the Author

 Lori Wilkerson is a full-time freelance writer who loves her job because it gives her the opportunity to learn more about the world every day.
-Right now, she knows a little bit about almost everything, and a lot about video conferencing, video teleconferencing, and desktop video conferencing.
+Right now, she knows a little bit about almost everything, and a lot about video conferencing, video conferencing, and video conferencing.
 She has two dogs who are spoiled and one teenager who is not.
 She does her video conferencing in pink bunny slippers.

 In The News: